Thierry-y/Gomoku-wuzi/README.md

 - **4. Testing & Model Updates**
    - Every `check_frequency` iterations, the model is tested against the **historical best model** over `n_test_games`.
    - **If the win rate exceeds 55%, the new model replaces the best model.**

+Using the settings in `start_train.py`, 1000 self-play games take approximately 3 hours.

 ## Reference